tomcatmanager/tomcatmanager/README.md

 tomcat-manager
 --------------

 If you use Apache Tomcat for any sort of development work you’ve probably deployed lots of applications to it.
-There are a bunch of ways to get your war files there, you can use the manager application in your browser, or you can use Cargo and its plugins for ant and maven.
-Here's a python script that can do it from the command line.
+There are a bunch of ways to get your war files there, you can use the manager application in your browser, or you can use [Cargo](http://cargo.codehaus.org) and its plugins for ant and maven.
+Here's a python script that can do it from the command line by talking to the web based manager application included with Tomcat.

 Download and Install
 --------------------

 On OS X, *nix, or *BSD, put the script in `~/bin` and rename it to `tomcat-manager`.

 If you use Windows, rename it to `tomcat-manager.py` and put it in your path somewhere.
 See http://docs.python.org/3.3/using/windows.html for more details.

 Tomcat Configuration
 --------------------

 Prior to version 6.0.30, you need a user in `tomcat-users.xml` with access to the `manager` role.
 So you might have something like this:

 	<tomcat-users>
 	.....